Wanted: Woman caught on video licking ice cream, putting the tub back

 The nine-second clip has racked up more than 11 million views since it was shared on Twitter on Saturday.

-Online commenters expressed disgust at the mystery woman’s behavior, with many calling on other social media users to track her down to identify her.
+Online commenters expressed disgust at the mystery woman’s behaviour, with many calling on other social media users to track her down to identify her.